Nasendoscopy and Nasopharyngoscopy

 A nasendoscopy is performed by an Otolaryngologist, also known as an Ear-Nose-Throat (ENT) physician

-The camera is inserted into the nose or mouth to assess the nasal passages, oral cavity, pharynx (i.e., throat), larynx (i.e., voice box), and upper airway
+The camera is inserted into the nose or mouth to assess the nasal passages, oral cavity, pharynx (i.e., throat), larynx (i.e., voice box), and upper airway.
+Its job is to view problems related to breathing, speaking, or swallowing.

-Views velopharyngeal dysfunction (VPD) and voice disorders only including issues with the voice box and vocal cords.
+It views velopharyngeal dysfunction (VPD) and voice disorders only.
 The purpose is to determine if surgery is warranted to correct VPD - a problem where the soft palate does not close against the back of the throat when talking, causing nasal speech or other problems.

-Often completed in coordination with craniofacial/plastic surgery as part of a cleft palate/craniofacial or VPD appointment
+It is often completed in coordination with craniofacial/plastic surgery as part of a cleft palate/craniofacial or VPD appointment.

 What happens during a nasendoscopy and nasopharyngoscopy?